chrisboyd/MapChat/README.md

 ## High-level Requirements

-1. Users can sign up for an account, through an account creation process.\
+1. Users can sign up for an account through an account creation process.\
 Priority: 1

-2. Users can create a map-group, by selecting a location.\
+2. Users can create a map-group by selecting a location.\
 Priority: 1

 3. Users can invite other users to join their own map-group.\